COVID-19 Updates and Information

 As of 4/19/2022

 Piscataway Park and the National Colonial Farm are open and operating as usual.
 The Accokeek Creek visitor access point is also now open to the public.
-The Visitor Center and Accokeek Foundation offices are closed, with non-essential staff teleworking.
+The Accokeek Foundation offices are closed, with non-essential staff teleworking.
 We are following recommendations from Centers for Disease Control and Prevention, the World Health Organization, and our local government health agencies to ensure the well-being of visitors and staff.
 The National Park Service updated its masking guidance to use the CDC’s new COVID-19 Community Level tool, which helps communities decide what prevention steps to take.
 Masks are mandatory only when community levels are high.

 We are all in this together, and we each need to do what we can to prevent the spread of this virus.
 We ask that you please stay home if you are sick.
-If you visit, please practice responsible social distancing to protect yourself and others, and be aware that the park’s Visitor Center and restrooms are closed at this time.
-When possible, limit your outdoor recreation to your local parks and trails.
+If you visit, please practice responsible social distancing to protect yourself and others.
 If you are visiting from across state lines, please make sure you are following any safe travel guidelines issued by local governments.

-All planned on-site group activities, including events, programs, and volunteer opportunities, have been canceled or modified to meet county and state safety standards.
+All planned on-site group activities, including events, programs, and volunteer opportunities, have been modified to meet county and state safety standards.
 Some events and programs are being adapted to an online format, so check the calendar and follow us on social media or subscribe to our newsletter (at the bottom of this page) to get up-to-date announcements about virtual program offerings.

 The Accokeek Foundation is closely monitoring the situation and will continue to post updates on this page and on our Facebook page.